-In order to support the mastery of key concepts in Biology, our interdisciplinary approach unites elements of:
+In order to support the mastery of key concepts in Applied Science, our Interdisciplinary approach unites elements of:

-• Mathematics, in terms of analysing and interpreting data, carrying out calculations of variables, and representing data graphically.

-• English, in terms of understanding how to identify bias and to explore audience of scientific literature.
-Students have the opportunity to present information in a variety of ways, whether this be through written reports, spoken presentations, or other means of communicating science.

-- Geography, in terms of an understanding of the environment and chemical impacts.

-- Biology, in terms of an understanding of biological molecules and their interactions. - Physics, in terms of an understanding of the behaviour of matter and energy. - Applied Science, in terms of application of scientific procedures and techniques.
+- Mathematics, in terms of analysing and interpreting data, carrying out calculations of variables, and representing data graphically. - English, in terms of understanding how to identify bias and to explore audience of scientific literature.
+Students have the opportunity to present information in a variety of ways, whether this be through written reports, spoken presentations, or other means of communicating science. - Geography, in terms of an understanding of the environment and chemical impacts. - Biology, in terms of an understanding of biological molecules and their interactions. - Physics, in terms of an understanding of the behaviour of matter and energy. - All core sciences in terms of application of scientific procedures and techniques.